 This grant is supported by a fund that was established by Dr. and Mrs. Skutch following the joint meeting of the Association of Field Ornithologists, Asociacion Ornitologica de Costa Rica, and the American Birding Association in San Jose, Costa Rica, in 1997.
 At that meeting, Dr. Skutch was honored by AFO for more than sixty years of contributions to Neotropical ornithology.

-The applicant and/or their research supervisor must be a member of the AFO at the time of application.
+The applicant and/or their research supervisor (in the case of students) must be a member of the AFO at the time of application.
 To become a member, please visit https://afo.wildapricot.org/join-us.

-The grant programs have been reorganized and expanded in an effort to make more funds available to researchers, as well as honor the wishes of those who established the grant endowments.
+Please note, the AFO Grant Programs were restructured and expanded in 2024 to make more funds available to researchers, as well as honor the wishes of those who established the grant endowments.
 Application instructions for the restructured program are posted below.

 Please direct all questions to Judit Ungvári (jungvari@gmail.com).